Alif210222/Job-Seeker-Web/README.md

 ## Purpose of this website :
    > To help people  find their job without any  suffering.
-   > And also candidate can see multiple companies job post in one site, this things is very helpful.
+   > And also candidate can see multiple companies job post in this site, this things is very helpful.

 ### key features: